 Following completion of the Cummings Foundation Fellowship, Dr. Blumer will begin a two-year SSHRC postdoctoral fellowship at the Centre for Ethnographic Research and Exhibition in the Aftermath of Violence (CEREV) at Concordia University in Montreal, Quebec.
 She will build on research interests in cultural memory and comparative genocide studies in a new project titled, "Virtual Multiculturalism: Curatorial Strategies and New Media at the Canadian Museum for Human Rights."

-Dr. Nadine Blumer will be in residence at the Center through December 31, 2013.
-She may be contacted via e-mail at firstname.lastname@example.org.
+Dr. Blumer was in residence at the Mandel Center from June 1 to December 31, 2013.